I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltgetvolumeguidname.md

 </dl>The <i>Volume</i> parameter is a handle for a network volume.
 This is an error code.
 <dl>
 <dt><b>STATUS_FLT_VOLUME_NOT_FOUND</b></dt>
 </dl>No matching volume was found.
 This is an error code.

-## -remarks
+## Remarks

 The returned volume GUID name is expressed in the following format:

 <b>\??\Volume{</b><i>GUID</i><b>}</b>